-Is s.138 of NI Act a misfit in modern times?
+Is section138 of Negotiable Instrument Act a misfit in modern times?

 Negotiable Instrument is a written instrument (Document) signed by the maker of the instrument that contains an unconditional promise or order to pay an exact sum of money on demand or at an exact future time, to a specific person, or to order, or to its bearer.